 Tips for Success

-- Potatoes: make sure to cut the potatoes to about the same size so they cook evenly.
+- Make sure the potatoes are cut to about the same size for even cooking.

 Red Skin Mashed Potatoes